-Private debt/illiquid credit is a fairly new area which involves lending directly to companies and projects.
-The opportunity has been created by the withdrawal of banks from a lot of corporate lending activity, which has led to significant demand from businesses to access alternative sources of lending.
+Private debt funds lend directly to companies and projects.
+The opportunity has been created by the withdrawal of banks from much of corporate lending activity, which has led to significant demand from businesses to access alternative sources of lending.
 Although formal integration of ESG considerations is at an early stage in this sector, we feel it is an attractive area for responsible investment as it is about supporting real business to grow and employ people, and has limited exposure to high risk areas.
-We had already invested in two funds in this area, the Generation Credit Fund, and Bluebay Direct Lending UK Fund.
+We are looking to invest in further funds in this area during 2018/19 as we continue to believe it is an attractive area and we are below our medium-term target allocation.